sdesimeur/AndroidGpsSimulator/Readme.md

 You have to choise between MapMockGps or MapMockGpsPHP:
 *MapMockGps
-Create some directories named /sdesimeur/mapsforge/ in SD card of the android's device  which have to create and send fake GPS position, download an OSM map with .map extension (for example: http://download.mapsforge.org/maps/europe/france/picardie.map) and copy it as /sdesimeur/mapsforge/local.map
+Create some directories named /sdesimeur/mapsforge/ in Internal Card of the android's device  which have to create and send fake GPS position, download an OSM map with .map extension (for example: http://download.mapsforge.org/maps/europe/france/picardie.map) and copy it as /sdesimeur/mapsforge/local.map
 Then you have to install MapMockGps on this android's device.

 *MapMockGpsPHP